AWS Provider Authentication with EKS Pod Identity¶

-- EKS cluster with the Pod Identity Agent addon installed
+- We assume crossplane is installed in an EKS cluster with the Pod Identity Agent addon and in the crossplane-system namespace

 IAM Role¶